ARE YOU READY TO WORK SMART AND HARD?

 Calling all plumbers, carpenters, electricians, welders, auto-technicians, and anyone getting trained for skilled jobs that are in demand!

-For the fifth year in a row, the Work Ethic Scholarship Program will give away a free pile of money to those who demonstrate strong work ethic and a thirst for skilled training.
+The Work Ethic Scholarship Program will give away a free pile of money to those who demonstrate strong work ethic and a thirst for skilled training.

 If you think you’ve got what it takes, there are some hoops to jump through.
 Here are a few of them that set us apart from other programs: